 Games that initially came out from Germany during the late 90s’ and early 00’s really shaped the types of games I played and enjoyed.
 As companies such as Rio Grande Games and Mayfair translated and reprinted the foreign games in United States, these games slowly formed the backbone of my board game collection.
 Even as my collection has fluctuated over the years, one can easily see that the majority of the games I own are European in origin, with a strong slant toward games from specific designers such as Reiner Knizia, Wolfgang Kramer, Micheal Kiesling, Rudiger Dorn, Uwe Rosenberg, Michael Schacht and friends.
 Closer inspection will also reveal that my game collection has aged.
 Most of the games I own have been published a while back but many have been constantly reprinted and still in circulation.
 This is a testament to the longevity of these games and many remain my firm favorites.
 While I still purchase new games, my collection’s rate of growth has slowed.
 Some of the newer designers I enjoy include Stefan Feld, Michael Pfister, Kristian Amundsen Ostby and more.
 My favorite publisher, hands down, is Hans im Gluck (and by extension, Rio Grande Games back in the 00s’ when they reprinted HiG games in the US).
 HiG almost always publishes Euro games inthe light-middle weight category and I am predisposed to enjoy their games because I think they do an excellent job of playtesting and publishing only high quality designs in the genre.

-To be clear, while I overwhelmingly favor Euro games, I also crave and enjoy variety.
-I have played more immersive and thematic designs often known as “Ameritrash” games.
+To be clear, while I overwhelmingly favor Euro games, I also enjoy the more immersive and thematic designs often known as “Ameritrash” games.
 These games are heavy, requires lots of upfront time investment and often spot a sci-fi or fantasy element which plays well with select groups.
 I can safely say that I do enjoy some of these games as well.
 However, at present, these heavier games are not in my rotation.
 That may change in the future depending on circumstances, but I do not foresee my gaming tastes to change drastically.
 As the preamble of my blog from Knizia indicates, there is a right game for the right time. right place and right group of people.

 Initial impressions and reviews